 Courts have observed that it is rare for an employee to be able to point to "direct evidence" of discrimination, such as racist or sexist comments by a decision maker.
 LaPierre v.
-Benson Nissan, Inc., 86 F.3d 444, 449 (5th Cir.1996).
+Benson Nissan, Inc., 86 F.3d 444, 449 (5th Cir.
+1996).
+In this era, employers rarely use offensive epithets or leave glaring tracks that an employee is being discharged for discriminatory reasons.
+"Instead, the motive is veiled behind apparently neutral remarks about business necessity, an employee's inadequate performance, attitude and the like."
+Barnes v.
+Yellow Freight Sys., Inc., 778 F.2d 1096 ,1101 (5th Cir.
+1985).
 Nonetheless, courts have recognized that discrimination still exists and have held that a plaintiff may still prevail in a discrimination claim through the use of indirect circumstantial evidence of discrimination.
-For cases involving indirect evidence of discrimination, the United States Supreme Court and the Texas Supreme Court have adopted a "burden shifting" analysis often referred to as the "McDonnell Douglas analysis."
-See M-cDonnell Douglas Corp. v.
-Green, 411 U.S. 792 (1973), Reeves v.
+To determine is the indirect or circumstantial evidence is sufficient for the case to be presented to a jury (survive "summary judgment"), the United States Supreme Court and the Texas Supreme Court have adopted a "burden shifting" analysis often referred to as the "McDonnell Douglas See M-cDonnell Douglas Corp. v.
+Green, 411 U.S. 792 (1973), analysis."
+Reeves v.
 Sanderson Plumbing Products, Inc. 530 U.S. 133 (2000).
 Machinchick v.
 PB Power, Inc., 398 F.3d 345, 356 (5th Cir.)
-(Aat summary judgment, the McDonnell Douglas burden-shifting analysis still applies to discrimination claims brought under the TCHRA@); Wal-Mart Stores, Inc. v.
+(At summary judgment, the McDonnell Douglas burden-shifting analysis still applies to discrimination claims brought under the TCHRA@); Wal-Mart Stores, Inc. v.
 Canchola, 121 S.W.3d 735, 739 (Tex.2003) ("In discrimination cases that have not been fully tried on the merits, we apply the burden-shifting analysis established by the United States Supreme Court.").